A Year of Struggle

 Preface

-This is the first time I’ve spoken here about my Etsy shop, Creations by Quil.
-It began as a place to gather the pieces of my creative journey — coloring book attempts, charts, and art that grew out of seasons of trial and discovery.
-My shop is not the center of my ministry, but it has been part of the road that led me here.
-I mention it now only as part of my testimony, because the art I share there has carried stories of faith, remembrance, and resilience.
+My shop is not the center of my ministry, but it has been one of the stepping stones the Lord used to lead me here.
+I mention it now only as part of my testimony, because the art I share there has carried quiet stories of faith, remembrance, and resilience.
+Each piece reflects a moment where creativity and grace met, guiding me toward the work I do today.

 My Journey